radekstepan/markov-coffee/README.md

 ## Solution

 Mathematically, you can solve this problem using expected values.
-This Demonstration showcases solving it using Monte Carlo simulation.
+This demonstration showcases solving it using Monte Carlo simulation.
 The simulation show the number of hours until freedom is reached for a number of simulation trials.

 As the number of trials increases, the mean of the simulation results converges to the theoretical value (`9.5` for the probabilities defined in the problem).